Anders Behring Breivik: Psychiatric evaluation

 Counsels representing families and victims filed requests that the court order a second opinion, while the prosecuting authority and Breivik's lawyer initially did not want new experts to be appointed.
 On 13 January 2012, after much public pressure, the Oslo District Court ordered a second expert panel to evaluate Breivik's mental state.
 He initially refused to cooperate with new psychiatrists, but later changed his mind, and in late February a new period of psychiatric observation using different methods than the first ones was begun.

 If the original diagnosis had been upheld by the court, Breivik could not have been sentenced to a prison term; the prosecution could instead have requested that he be detained in a psychiatric hospital.
 Medical advice would then have determined whether or not the courts decided to release him at some later point.
 If considered a perpetual danger to society, Breivik could have been kept in confinement for life.
 Shortly after the second period of pre-trial psychiatric observation was begun, the prosecution said it expected Breivik would be declared legally insane.

 On 10 April 2012, the second psychiatric evaluation was published with the conclusion that Breivik was not psychotic, either during the attacks or during evaluation.
 Instead, they diagnosed antisocial personality disorder and narcissistic personality disorder.
 Breivik expressed hope at being declared sane in a letter sent to several Norwegian newspapers shortly before his trial, in which he wrote about the prospect of being sent to a psychiatric ward: "I must admit this is the worst thing that could have happened to me as it is the ultimate humiliation.
 To send a political activist to a mental hospital is more sadistic and evil than to kill him!
 It is a fate worse than death."

 On 8 June 2012, Professor of Psychiatry Ulrik Fredrik Malt testified in court as an expert witness, saying he found it unlikely that Breivik had schizophrenia.
 According to Malt, Breivik primarily had Asperger syndrome, Tourette syndrome, narcissistic personality disorder and possibly paranoid psychosis.
-Malt cited a number of factors in support of his diagnoses, including deviant behaviour as a child, extreme specialization in Breivik's study of weapons and bomb technology, strange facial expression, a remarkable way of talking, and an obsession with numbers.
+Malt cited a number of factors in support of his diagnoses, including deviant behaviour as a child, extreme specialisation in Breivik's study of weapons and bomb technology, strange facial expression, a remarkable way of talking, and an obsession with numbers.
 Eirik Johannesen disagreed, concluding that Breivik was lying and was not delusional or psychotic.
 Johannesen had observed and spoken to Breivik for more than twenty hours.